-By timothy from Slashdot's gedankenexperiment department
+By timothy from Slashdot's five-for-the-money-six-for-the-show department

-By timothy from Slashdot's $1,000,000-also-says-no department
+By samzenpus from Slashdot's smoke-and-mirrors department

-By timothy from Slashdot's this-sounds-exciting department
+By samzenpus from Slashdot's pay-no-attention-to-the-missle-behind-the-curtain department